EGA-archive/LocalEGA/CONTRIBUTING.md

    merge the PR.
 Moreover, the main reviewer is the one merging the PR, not you.

-   Find more information on the `NBIS reviewing guidelines`_.
+   Find more information on the [NBIS reviewing guidelines],

 #.
 It is possible that your PR requires changes (because it creates